kolsagg/ecoTrack_v2/backend/docs/prd.md

 ## 1. Introduction

 This document details all functional and technical tasks **to be performed** during the backend development (Business Logic, Data Management, AI Analyses, and API Services) of the "QR-Based Digital Expense Tracking Application" mobile app.
 The project aims to enable users to digitally track their expenses via QR codes, offer AI-powered financial insights, and adopt an eco-friendly approach.
 A key function of the backend is to provide data structured optimally for frontend visualizations, such as graphs and charts, to represent financial data.
-This document focuses on the Backend layer, encompassing FastAPI, Supabase (utilizing the Python `supabase` client), and local AI components (Ollama with `tinyllama`).
+This document focuses on the Backend layer, encompassing FastAPI, Supabase (utilizing the Python `supabase` client), and local AI components (Ollama with `qwen2.5:3b`).
 The primary language for the application and this document is English.

 ---